Miriam Breitman

-Miriam Breitman was a Canadian variety television series which aired on CBC Television in 1968.
+Miriam Breitman is a Canadian variety television series which aired on CBC Television in 1968.

 Premise

 Host Miriam Breitman was joined by Lenny Breau, a vocal trio and Bob McMullin conducting the show's orchestra in this Winnipeg-produced series.
 Breitman's guests included Manitoba musicians such as Ray St. Germain.

 Scheduling

 This half-hour series was broadcast on Wednesdays at 5:30 p.m. from 3 July to 25 September 1968.